 -Nov 26, Naomi Buff, Nutrition -

 The holidays are about relaxing, eating delicious food and spending time with family and friends.
 But did you know that on average people gain a minimum of 5 lbs of unwanted weight during the festive season?

 Here are some of my top tips for enjoying the festive season without needing to go up a dress size (or two!) on January 2nd.

-Move your body: Although it can be much more hectic at times during the holidays, try to pencil in at least 15 minutes of exercise per day, whether that’s walking, swimming, yoga, pilates, or spinning etc. Getting your heart rate up will give you energy, glow and will help you burn off any extra calories which you have consumed that week.
+Although it can be much more hectic at times during the holidays, try to pencil in at least 15 minutes of exercise per day, whether that’s walking, swimming, yoga, Pilates, or spinning etc. Getting your heart rate up will give you energy, glow and will help you burn off any extra calories which you have consumed that week.

 Restful Sleep is the most essential part of a healthy lifestyle, it gives you energy, clarity, a clear mind and helps minimise fine lines and wrinkles.
 It can be a little more tricky this time of year, so if you can make time for a 20 minute power nap before heading out, it will do you wonders.
 It’s amazing how such little time can make you feel brand new and more beautiful.

 Get your vitamin C on